chhayabangia/Candidate_Search/README.md

 ## Installation
 Following will be required in this project:

--Cloning of repository
+- Cloning of repository
--Navigating to the provided folder
+- Navigating to the provided folder
--Installing packages
+- Installing packages
--Account with Render
+- Account with Render

 ## Usage
--Using npm i
+- Using npm i
--Using npm run build
+- Using npm run build
--Using npm run dev
+- Using npm run dev
+- Render Build command - npm install; npm run build
+- Publish Directory - dist

 ## Credits
--Utilized Xpert Learning Assistant to resolve functionality issues -Attended Tutor session to troubleshoot errors
+- Utilized Xpert Learning Assistant to resolve functionality issues
+- Attended Tutor session to troubleshoot errors

 ## License
 This project is licensed under MIT.